-This course provides students with the foundation for the nursing care of adults with endocrine, neurological, musculoskeletal, immune response disorders, and blood administration.
-Students enhance critical thinking skills as they integrate evidence-based findings with the principles of health promotion and maintenance, disease prevention, and illness management.
+This course assists students to achieve an understanding of the nursing care of adults with endocrine, neurological, musculoskeletal, immune response disorders, and blood administration.
+Students enhance clinical judgement skills as they integrate evidence-based findings and the principles of health promotion, disease and injury prevention and illness and injury management in the care of adult clients.
 Prerequisite(s): All previously required and concurrent courses per the academic plan or consent of faculty.